Brokk-Sindre/ft-oda-documentation/docs/data-model/parliamentary-process/legislative-flow.md

 sequenceDiagram
     participant Initiator as =Ý Proposal Initiator
     participant Parliament as <Û Parliament
-    participant Committee as =e Committee
+    participant Committee as 📁 Committee
     participant Members as =d MPs
     participant System as =¾ API System